 Legendary naturalist John Muir wrote this about Yosemite in spring: "Now is the birth-time of leaves; the pines are retassled, and the oaks are sprayed with young purple."

-Muir may have been prone to flowery, poetic language, but he wasn't wrong.
+Muir may have been prone to flowery, poetic language, but he was right.
 Spring is a great time to visit Yosemite National Park.
-Thawing snow fills the streams and brings waterfalls to their prettiest flow, the dogwood trees bloom, and plants sprout delicate green leaves.
+Thawing snow fills the streams and brings waterfalls to their most dramatic, the dogwood trees bloom, and plants sprout delicate green leaves.
 The crowds that plague the park in summer haven't arrived yet, and photography opportunities abound.

 Spring is also an excellent time to visit Yosemite if you're on a tight budget.
 Entry fees are waived at Yosemite National Park and in more than 100 other parks nationwide during the annual National Parks Week (held in April).

 What's Open at Yosemite in Spring

 Most winter activities end for the season by March 31 if not earlier.

 Tioga Pass, Mariposa Grove, and Glacier Point Roads open when the park service can get the winter snow off them.
 That's usually between early May and late June.

 Late snowstorms can close other roads in the park and make tire chains mandatory.
 You should carry them with you while traveling around Yosemite through the month of April.
 And be prepared to use them even if you have four-wheel drive vehicle.
 Learn more about using tire chains in California.

 Winter snow starts to melt in the spring, filling streams and rivers and creating powerful waterfalls that run at full throttle, cascading down the mountainsides.

 In years of maximum water flow, Yosemite Falls makes a thundering sound that you can hear throughout the valley.